majorseitan/colocalization/README.md

   start the docker container

-  docker run -p 6666:8888 majorseitan/colocation:development
+  docker run -p 8888:5000 majorseitan/colocation:development

-  this command loads the data and returns the number of rows loaded
+  the data can be uploaded via form or by curl

   curl -X POST -F csv=@path/your/data/file http://localhost:8888/api/colocalization